 - The Top 10 Booty Building Workouts

-It’s 5 moves that you will do for 40 seconds and then rest 20 seconds.
-There’s no resting between rounds though.
-You will roll straight from one round into the next until you’ve completed all 5 rounds of this workout.
+It’s five moves that you will do for 40 seconds and then rest for 20 seconds.
+There’s no resting between rounds, though.
+You will roll straight from one round into the next until you’ve completed all five rounds of this workout.

-This is a great low impact workout with no jumping or bouncing around.
+This is a great beginner low-impact workout with no jumping or bouncing around.
 Give it a shot and see how it feels for you.

 Here are a few options of workout bands you might want to check out:

-You can either write this down before doing it or have the image (that’s below) handy during the time you’re going to workout.
+You can either write this down before doing it or use the image below and keep it handy during the time you’re going to workout.

-It’s only 15-minutes long and give you a serious workout for the whole body.
+It’s only 15-minutes long (you can do anything for 15-minutes, right?), and it will give you a serious workout for your whole body.

 Are you ready?
 Let’s get started!

-Stand with your feet shoulder width apart and toes slightly pointed out and lower your butt down into a squat position.
-You want to aim to have your thighs being parallel to the ground.
+Stand with your feet shoulder-width apart and toes slightly pointed out, and lower your butt down into a squat position.
+You want to aim to have your thighs parallel to the ground.